By Fred Nelson Fabrication

 The bars are

-measured using the total length of the tube.
-Lengths are
+measured using the total length of the tube (the mounting tabs are

 floor arranged from shortest to longest.
 Basically, the rear